Chern-Weil theory for Haefliger-singular foliations: Introduction

 \begin{defn} The \textbf{singular set} \( \Sigma \) of a smooth Haefliger cocycle of codimension $q$ on a manifold $M$ of dimension at least $q$ is the closed set of all critical points of each $f_{\alpha}$; the singular set depends only on the associated Haefliger structure.
 The \textbf{regular set} is the complement of \( \Sigma \), which we often denote as \(\tilde{M}:= M - \Sigma \).
-If \(\tilde{M} \) is dense in \( M \), we say that the Haefliger cocycle determines a \textbf{Haefliger-singular foliation $(M,\FF)$ of codimension $q$}, whose \textbf{regular subfoliation} is the regular foliation of $\tilde{M}$ determined by the restriction of the Haefliger cocycle to $\tilde{M}$. \end{defn}

-We note that the term ``singular foliation" is often used to refer to \emph{Stefan-Sussmann} singular foliations, namely those defined by integrable families of vector fields \cite{stefan, sussmann}.
-We show in the appendix that every Haefliger-singular foliation (in fact, every smooth Haefliger structure) does indeed define a Stefan-Sussmann singular foliation.
+If \(\tilde{M} \) is dense in \( M \), we say that the Haefliger cocycle determines a \textbf{Haefliger-singular foliation $(M,\FF)$ of codimension $q$}, whose \textbf{regular subfoliation} is the regular foliation of $\tilde{M}$ determined by the restriction of the Haefliger cocycle to $\tilde{M}$. \end{defn} We note that the term ``singular foliation" is often used to refer to \emph{Stefan-Sussmann} singular foliations, namely those defined by integrable families of vector fields \cite{stefan, sussmann}.
+We show in the appendix that every Haefliger-singular foliation (in fact, every smooth Haefliger structure) does define a Stefan-Sussmann singular foliation.
 However, the converse is not true; for instance, the foliation of $\RB^2$ by the integrals of $x\partial_{x}+y\partial_{y}$ is Stefan-Sussmann, but admits no nontrivial first integrals in any neighbourhood of the origin, so cannot be associated to a Haefliger structure.

-We show that the category $\FS^{q}_{sing}$ of codimension $q$ Haefliger-singular foliations, whose morphisms are smooth maps pulling back the singular foliation of the codomain to that of the domain, fits snugly in between $\FS^{q}_{reg}$ and $\HH^{q}$.
-In addition, we describe a Chern-Weil map extending that of Bott to Haefliger-singular foliations, expanding the commuting diagram \eqref{introdiagram} to
+The category $\FS^{q}_{sing}$ of codimension-$q$ Haefliger-singular foliations, whose morphisms are smooth maps pulling back the foliation of the codomain to that of the domain, fits snugly in between $\FS^{q}_{reg}$ and $\HH^{q}$.
+In addition, we describe below a Chern-Weil map extending that of Bott to Haefliger-singular foliations, expanding the commuting diagram \eqref{introdiagram} to